Manatee and Other Marine Animal Watch Information

 The main purpose of a watch program is to advise personnel to cease operation of any in-water construction activity upon sighting a protected marine animal within a danger zone of the activity.
 This activity includes, but is not limited to, dredging and filling operations, boat operations associated with in-water work, blasting, high speed boat racing and marine events with large numbers of boats.

-Depending on the type of work and the location, some permits require state or federal verification of observer experience or the watch plan before work can be performed.
-Other permits require a dedicated observer but do not require a specific amount of experience or approval.
+Depending on the type of work and the location, some permits require state or federal verification of observer experience and a watch plan before work can be performed.
+Other permits require an experienced, dedicated observer but do not require a specific amount of experience or FWC verification of experience.

 If an experienced observer or watch program is required by permit, a request for approval must be emailed to ImperiledSpecies@myfwc.com.
-This request for approval should include:
+This request for FWC review should include:

 - Permit Name and Number;